-- Is disabled and has specific needs - Has special educational needs (whether or not they have an EHCP) - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently/goes missing from care or from home - Is at risk of modern slavery, trafficking or exploitation - Is at risk of being radicalised or exploited - Is in family circumstances presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is privately fostered - Is in the care of the local authority - Are lesbian, gay, bi or trans
+- Is disabled or has certain health conditions and has specific needs. - Has special educational needs (whether or not they have an EHCP) - Has a mental health need? - Is a young carer. - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is frequently/goes missing from care or from home. - Is at risk of modern slavery, trafficking or exploitation. - Is at risk of being radicalised or exploited. - Is in family circumstances presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is privately fostered. - Is in the care of the local authority. - Is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Are lesbian, gay, bi or trans.